 Wisdom teeth, also known as third molars, usually begin their development in the jaw in the early teen years, emerging into the mouth around the ages of 17 to 23.
 These extra set of molars are notorious for causing oral health complications such as overcrowding, impacted wisdom teeth, infection, pain, cysts, and more.

 If you or your child have an impacted tooth, please contact our office to see about having your wisdom teeth removed to prevent these future complications, and more, from arising.
 Your family dentist or oral surgeon can assess your child’s wisdom teeth, and if they need to be removed, an oral surgeon will be recommended.
-When you bring your child to Dr. Jesin or Dr. Lytle, you can rest assured that they will provide exceptional care to you and your family.
+When you bring your child to Dr. Jesin, you can rest assured that they will provide exceptional care to you and your family.

 Wisdom teeth removal can be a bit more complicated than a standard tooth extraction, so you should see an oral and maxillofacial surgeon for this procedure.
-The doctors at Advanced Oral Surgery & Dental Implant Studio provides safe and expert wisdom teeth removal in the comfort of the Grand Rapids, MI, practice.
-Dr. Jesin and Dr. Lytle talk patients through the process before their procedures so that they can be as relaxed as possible.
+Dr. Jesin at Advanced Oral Surgery & Dental Implant Studio provides safe and expert wisdom teeth removal in the comfort of the Grand Rapids, MI, practice.
+Dr. Jesin talks patients through the process before their procedures so that they can be as relaxed as possible.

 Wisdom Teeth Removal Process

-During the consultation appointment with Dr. Jesin or Dr. Lytle, you will receive an oral examination and, if necessary, have detailed 3D diagnostic scans taken.
+During the consultation appointment with Dr. Jesin, you will receive an oral examination and, if necessary, have detailed 3D diagnostic scans taken.
 The position of the wisdom teeth will be studied to determine their exact position, and the doctor will create a personalized treatment plan that typically includes the use of anesthesia.

-Drs.
-Jesin and Lytle are highly trained in the safe administration of in-office anesthesia for patients, and the supporting clinical staff are also expertly trained in these methods and provides constant monitoring of patients.
+Dr. Jesin is highly trained in the safe administration of in-office anesthesia for patients, and the supporting clinical staff are also expertly trained in these methods and provides constant monitoring of patients.
 The extractions will be performed in the safety and comfort of our Grand Rapids, MI, practice using state-of-the-art tools and techniques.
 We offer several types of anesthesia for wisdom teeth removal, including

 - Local anesthesia.
 Local anesthesia is used in all oral surgeries, usually along with other forms of anesthesia.
 Local anesthesia is applied directly to the surgical site to immediately calm any sensation of pain in the area.